SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Detailed results

 To further illustrate the model's performance, we analyze two representative samples, one from the source and one from the target domain.
 Since the most critical field for downstream applications is \ac{PEEQ}, we restrict the following analysis on this scalar field only.

-\cref{tab:rolling_error_table} presents a summary of the absolute PEEQ prediction errors for the selected source and target samples.
-Additionally, \cref{fig:rolling_source_average} and \cref{fig:rolling_target_average} visualize the ground truth, predictions, and absolute errors for these samples using fringe plots.
+\cref{tab:rolling_error_table} presents a summary of the absolute PEEQ prediction errors for the selected source and target samples, while \cref{fig:rolling_representative_source} and \cref{fig:rolling_representative_target} provide a visualization of the ground truth, predictions, and absolute errors for these samples using fringe plots.

 \FloatBarrier